“A bird doesn't sing because it has an answer, it sings because it has a song.” Maya Angelou

 The 5th grade at Vilas Middle School in Alstead, NH, built bee houses for native reed-nesting bees recently under the guidance of Michael Nerrie, Chief Environmental Observer (CEO) at Distant Hill Gardens.

-The following is an 800 word article written by
+The following is an article written by

 Gardening with a Purpose